The only Dutch book to successfully overturn a full book ban:

 “Your MIVD complaint has been declared unfounded following investigations by the CTIVD supervisory committee and the National Ombudsman.
 I consider your case closed.”

-Jeanine Hennis-Plasschaert, Minister of Defence, rejects Giltay’s rehabilitation request (2017), citing a non-existent CTIVD investigation and an ombudsman report with accusations undermined by the Hague Court of Appeal (2016)
+Jeanine Hennis-Plasschaert, Minister of Defence, rejects Giltay’s rehabilitation request (2017), citing an alleged CTIVD investigation and an ombudsman report with claims undermined by The Hague Court of Appeal (2016)

-“The CTIVD has not handled any complaint from you against the MIVD.
+“The CTIVD supervisory committee has not handled any complaint from you against the MIVD.
 Hence, there is no CTIVD report.”

 General Onno Eichelsheim, MIVD director and now Chief of the Armed Forces, refuting the existence of the inquiry behind which his minister is hiding (2017)